SpongePowered/ore-play/README.md

 * Either repeat the process for `ore`, but use `jobs/run` instead of `ore/run`.
 * Or, click the green triangle next to `OreJobProcessorMain` when opening up the file.

+**Note:** You might encounter a stack overflow exception when compiling ore.
+This is not unexpected.
+Just assign more stack size to sbt in the way you're starting sbt. `-Xss4m` should be enough.
+If you're using IntelliJ, you can set this in the VM arguments field.
+If you're invoking sbt directly, the most common ways to set this is either through the `SBT_OPTS` environment variable, or with a file named `.jvmopts` with each flag on a new line.

 ### Using Hydra

 Hydra is the world’s only parallel compiler for the Scala language.